-• This is a 3-5 day visit by one district with little experience in REC-QI to another district with more experience; or internally by one HSD to another HSD or HF to another to share experiences and local solutions with each other: peer learning.
-To be more effective, the districts (or HSDs/HFs) should have similar contexts (similar topography, culture) and face similar challenges to RI service delivery.
+• This is a 3-5 day visit by one district with little REC-QI experience to another district with more experience.
+It could also be an internal (i.e., within a district) visit by one HSD to another HSD or HF to share experiences and local solutions with each other: peer learning.
+The districts (or HSDs/HFs) in each exchange should have similar contexts (topography, culture) and face similar challenges to RI service delivery.